Bunkbed conjecture for complete bipartite graphs and related classes of graphs

-Then for $G$ the weak form (B3) of the bunkbed conjecture holds. \end{Cor} The straightforward proofs for the two preceding corollaries are relegated to Section 4.
+Then $G$ satisfies the bunkbed property (B3). \end{Cor} The straightforward proofs for the two preceding corollaries are relegated to Section 4.

 Finally we note that the above theorems prove inequalities as in (B2) or (B3) for many graphs and suitable fixed choices of $H \subset V, v,w \in V$ or $v,w \in V$ respectively.
 However, in order to treat further classes of graphs, something is missing.
 E.g. for general complete $k$-partite graphs with vertex set decomposition $V_1,...,V_k$ the case of $v,w \in V_i$ for some $i$ can be treated as above, but in case of $ v \in V_i, w \in V_j$ for $i \neq j$ the symmetry assumption in Theorem \ref{Thm:old} is too strong and does not hold.
-We also stress that results that rely on symmetry assumptions obviously will not be strong enough to prove the bunkbed conjecture in full generality.
-However one might hope that the ideas of the proof of Theorem \ref{Thm:new} could lead to further progress towards a proof of the conjecture.
+However one might hope that the ideas of the proof of Theorem \ref{Thm:new} could lead to further progress in showing bunkbed properties for more general classes of graphs.